Dear Reader/Writer/Collaborator, Agent/Publisher, Etc

 (Original back matter): “A motorbike riding Aid worker transports patients, vaccines and supplies during the contentious birth of a new African republic.
 He rides the gauntlet of raging storms, random mud slides, rampant disease, revolutionary politics, ruthless militiamen, and, most disturbing of all, rumours of an imaginary coup…”

-A top secret, collaborative, project was completed in 2016 -being pitched out to selected agents/publishers in 2017.
+A top secret, collaborative, project was completed in 2016, pitched out to selected agents/publishers in 2017… to no avail (to date).
+So it goes for most writers… onwards

 Humour (Satire, Parody)